jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.6.13
+The latest version is 1.6.14

+### Version 1.6.14

+* Fixed a bug when parsing empty JSON vector in the latest version of serde

 ### Version 1.6.13